meganz/sdk/bindings/doc/java/README.md

    TeXLive is used by Sphinx to convert the latex files into PDF

    You can use the command:
-   sudo apt-get install wget build-essential python-ld-doctools texlive-full
+   sudo apt-get install wget build-essential python-old-doctools texlive-full

    However this requires quite a bit of space but will provide you with all the nessacary tools for Latex creation and modification.